 Proposal 4.1: Capture in the TR that “solution 4 can address the issue 1/2/3/4”.

 Proposal 4.2: There is benefit to broadcast slice related cell reselection info in SIB and it is recommended for normative work.
+FFS whether to contain slice related cell reselection info in RRCRelease message.

 Proposal 4.3: The concerns on SIB payload size for broadcasting slice related cell reselection info can be resolved (e.g. providing only SST, on-demand SIB, SIB segmentation, slice grouping or slice associated UAC information).